YanirLA/google-drive-monitor/README.md

 *  file revisions - maybe there is a way to hide malicious content in a file revision
 *  replies / comments - maybe there is an XSS exploit in the content field (it uses html to show the content)

+# ToDo's
+* add an option to ignore files in the Trash
+* more precise Exceptions handling